ryanmark1867/deep_learning_for_structured_data/README.md

 **train model** - steps to train a deep learning model on the cleaned up dataset from the previous step.
 Output is a trained model (h5 file) and two pickle files for the pipeline
 1. update **notebooks/streetcar_model_training_config.yml** to specify input dataframe (pickled_dataframe).
 Set this to the filename of the dataframe output in the **prepare data** step
-2. run **streetcar_model_training.ipynb** in an env. with TensorFlow 2.0 installed
+2. run **notebooks/streetcar_model_training.ipynb** in an env. with TensorFlow 2.0 installed

-**deploy model** - steps to set up a simple web page for exercising the trained model.
+**web deployment of model** - steps to set up a simple web page for exercising the trained model.
 Uses the trained model and pipeline files from the previous step.
 1. update **deploy_web/deploy_web_config.yml**: set  pipeline1_filename, pipeline2_filename and model_filename to the names of the pipeline files and trained model file generated in the training step.
 Alternately, you can run the training notebook using the config file as-is to use prepared pipeline and model files already included in the repo.
 2. start the Flask server **deploy_web/flask_server.py** by running: python flask_server.py
 3. open localhost:5000 in a browser, select the details for your trip, and click on **Get prediction**

 ## Background

 - **https://open.toronto.ca/dataset/ttc-streetcar-delay-data/** original dataset